Advance tax for private individuals

 You'll receive one total advance tax amount, one tax return and one tax assessment.
-You only have to deal with one tax collector.

 Previously, your advance tax, tax return and tax assessment was issued from every municipality in which you were tax liable.
 Now, you’ll receive one claim that comprises all your tax affairs.

 If you have any questions about advance tax, or if you want to apply to change your advance tax, print form RF-1102 and send by post to: